Aliases for LIN28B Gene

 Previous GeneCards Identifiers for LIN28B Gene

 The protein encoded by this gene belongs to the lin-28 family, which is characterized by the presence of a cold-shock domain and a pair of CCHC zinc finger domains.
 This gene is highly expressed in testis, fetal liver, placenta, and in primary human tumors and cancer cell lines.
 It is negatively regulated by microRNAs that target sites in the 3' UTR, and overexpression of this gene in primary tumors is linked to the repression of let-7 family of microRNAs and derepression of let-7 targets, which facilitates cellular transformation. [provided by RefSeq, Jun 2012]

 GeneCards Summary for LIN28B Gene

 LIN28B (Lin-28 Homolog B) is a Protein Coding gene.
-Diseases associated with LIN28B include Idiopathic Central Precocious Puberty and Neuroblastoma.
-Among its related pathways are Wnt / Hedgehog / Notch and Validated targets of C-MYC transcriptional activation.
-GO annotations related to this gene include nucleic acid binding and RNA binding.
+Diseases associated with LIN28B include Neuroblastoma and Idiopathic Central Precocious Puberty.
+Among its related pathways are Cardiac Progenitor Differentiation and Validated targets of C-MYC transcriptional activation.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is LIN28A.

 UniProtKB/Swiss-Prot for LIN28B Gene